just1ngray/pyfig/tutorial/05_pydantic_tips.md

 ```

 Even without validation, pydantic also supports recursive dictionary spreading (e.g., `Person(**dictionary)`) and
-serialization into a Python or JSON dictionary `.model_dump(mode="python|json")`.
+serialization into a Python or JSON dictionary `.model_dump(mode="python"|"json")`.
 Json serialization will serialize
 all types into json-compatible objects (e.g., `pathlib.Path` becomes a `str`).

 ## Secret Strings

 For convienience, you may wish to use pyfig to load credentials/keys/tokens into your application.
 However, you
-don't want to accidentally leak your secrets when you dump your resulting config.
-For this, you can use pydantic's
+don't want to accidentally leak your secrets when you dump or print your application's config.
+For this, you can
-built-in `SecretBytes` or `SecretStr` classes.
-When printed, these objects do not expose their underlying secrets.
+use pydantic's built-in `SecretBytes` or `SecretStr` classes.
+When printed, these objects do not expose their
+underlying secrets.

 ## Datetime, time, and delta